-Pro Tip: Don’t miss the Kidtopia Ice Fort, built at the top of the River Run Gondola in January every season.
+Pro Tip: The Kidtopia Ice Fort is built at the top of the River Run Gondola in January every season.
 With slides, tunnels, and stairs with lookout points, the massive ice castle is a kid-magnet.

 What Readers Say: “My son loves Steamboat.
 He likes the fact that there are a lot of intermediate trails that are fun yet challenging.
 The food on the mountain is great.
 We love the Western charm and vibe of the area.
 The ambassadors really make you feel welcome when you’re at the resort.
 There is plenty of room to spread out and let ’er rip.”

 - Overall Rank: No. 10 in the West

 Best Family Ski Terrain at Steamboat Resort

 Rough Rider Basin is kid’s-only territory with its own surface lift, ski-through teepees, a log cabin playhouse, and a sweet vibe.
 For older kids, the Sunshine family trail takes groms on a jaunt through the trees in Sunshine Bowl between the Flintlock and Sunshine Lift Line runs.